globus024/architecture_web/README.md

 # architecture_web
-geegbrauns the architecture of the web
+geekbrains the architecture of the web